Suyashtnt/personal-website/src/lib/posts/vue.md

 It is more meant as a migration tool than direct compatibility, but more is required to help the situation.
 If a person wants to migrate a codebase to the Composition API, they may call their existing code in your Composition API code, which is currently disallowed.
 The composition API caused a massive ecosystem split between Vue 2 and 3 code, which affects the whole ecosystem.

+# A split ecosystem is not a simple one

 Due to the massive changes made in Vue 3 and the composition API, Vue has a very split ecosystem.
 Migrating libraries to Vue 3 has taken multiple Years.
 Take Nuxt.
 Nuxt is an incredibly popular full-stack framework for Vue, but until last year you could not use it with Vue 3.
 Vue 3 was released back in late 2020.
 Nuxt 3 was only released in late 2022.
 The late release left many apps stuck on Nuxt 2, which is still the most used version of Nuxt because it takes time and effort to migrate over.
 The migration project (Nuxt Bridge) is still declared semi-stable and only partially supports what Nuxt 3 offers.
 The weird migration strategy drives away Nuxt 2 users from migrating to Nuxt 3 and extends to the rest of the Vue ecosystem.

 Vue Demi exists for this reason: to solve these compatibility issues.
 While the bundle size is not big, at under a kilobyte, getting your library working with both framework versions is still more work and effort.
 The extra effort required goes against Vue's main point of being simple and easy.
 While other frameworks also have difficult migration for major changes, none has been as big as Vue 2 to 3.

+# The competition is fierce

 A few other frameworks now do what Vue was built to do, but better.
 Take the two big new frameworks: Svelte and SolidJS.
 Svelte describes itself as "a radical new approach to building user interfaces.", while SolidJS describes itself as "Simple and performant reactivity for building user interfaces."
 Both of these sound like what Vue was meant to do initially, create a new, simple, and performant way to create apps.
 Both of these frameworks achieve this goal, and the weight of technical legacy baggage no longer drags them down.